Fuglesteg/fuglesteg.net/projects/timid.md

 [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) in
 combination with the just as excellent [Infrared](https://infrared.dev/).
 Using Infrared I can configure it to automatically start and stop Docker containers when connections are made.
-This is excellent as it means that I can host many servers at the same time and only the ones that are actually being used will use any resources.
+This is great as it means that I can host many servers at the same time and only the ones that are actually being used will use any resources.